Business Expenses Holiday Season

 1. Holiday-related business expenses are tax-deductible

 It is common for businesses to hold Christmas parties for their employees.
-Sending gifts to clients, employees, and suppliers is also customary during the holiday season but subject to the gift policy and guidelines of the Company.
+Sending gifts to clients, employees, and suppliers is also customary during the holiday season but subject to the company's gift policy and guidelines.

 These expenses can rank high on the budget for this season.
 But did you know these are also tax-deductible expenses?